-The staff, governors and directors of Buckfastleigh Primary School will aim to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transfers between educational establishments.
+The staff of Buckfastleigh Primary School aim to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transfers between educational establishments.

 What is the definition of SEND (Special Educational Needs and Disabilities)?